 For coho and steelhead, annual smolt abundance will likely be the best performance measure for comparing Treatment 1 and Treatment 2.
 Smolt abundance estimates were obtained during eight years for each species under Treatment 1 (Table 6.1a).
 Smolt abundance is arguably the best metric for comparing flow treatments because it is a direct measure of carrying capacity.
-Table 6.2 provides sample results of such a comparison.
-It should be noted that this does not incorporate the uncertainty of each estimate used to calculate the mean for each treatment.
-This should be incorporated into the analysis at the end of Treatment 2.
 Other metrics of stream productivity such as smolts per spawner or egg-smolt survival are preferable only if recruitment falls below that required to fully seed juvenile habitat.
 Moreover, the number of years available for comparison under Treatment 1 versus Treatment 2 is reduced for these latter metrics.
-During Treatment 1, adult escapement was estimated for four and seven years, respectively, for steelhead and coho (2005-2008 and 2002-2008, respectively).
-This provides only one stockrecruitment datapoint for steelhead (age-2 and age-3 smolt yield in 2007 and 2008, respectively, for the 2005 brood year), and five datapoints for coho (Figure 6.1).
+During Treatment 1, adult escapement was estimated for four and seven years, respectively, for steelhead and coho (2005-2008 and 2002-2008, respectively.
+This provides only one stock-recruitment datapoint for steelhead (age-2 and age-3 smolt yield in 2007 and 2008, respectively, for the 2005 brood year), and five datapoints for coho (Figure 6.1).
 In the case of coho, the reliability of the stock-recruitment relationship is questionable due to the large uncertainty in the estimates of escapement.
 Fortunately, in years when escapements were estimated, coho and steelhead spawner densities appeared to be well above levels thought to be required for full seeding of juvenile habitat.
-This supports the notion that smolt abundance is the best metric for comparing flow treatments.
+This supports the notion that smolt abundance us the best metric for comparing flow treatments.
 Moreover, interannual variation in coho and steelhead smolt abundance was relatively low during Treatment 1 (Table 6.1a), and there was evidence of density-dependent survival at older juvenile life stages (Figures 6.1 and 6.5).
-These results suggest that the juvenile carrying capacity of the Coquitlam River had a major influence on coho and steelhead smolt yield thus far during the flow experiment.
+These results suggest that the juvenile carrying capacity of the Coquitlam River had a major influence on coho and steelhead smolt yield this far during the flow experiment.